 When you are comfortable with the property condition and loan, then you can close on the property.

-Property Management is going to be crucial aspect of the flipping process.
+Property Management is going to be a crucial aspect of the flipping process.

 Most importantly, you need your property manager to be on the same page with you when it comes to turning these units and raising rents.
 Outline your model for them and make sure they agree that your underwritten rent is actually feasible.